AgenticScience/AgenticScience.github.io/README.md

 ***

 Despite significant progress, a unified framework for understanding and designing increasingly autonomous scientific systems is still lacking.
-While existing work has laid valuable foundations, it remains fragmented—focusing separately on workflows, autonomy scales, or architectures, and often lacking a clear emphasis on the natural sciences.
-To bridge these gaps, our work integrates and extends these perspectives through a comprehensive framework.
-Additionally, we present the first domain-oriented review of autonomous scientific discovery, offering a detailed synthesis of research advancements and key discoveries within each discipline.
+While existing work has laid valuable foundations, it remains **fragmented—focusing separately** on workflows, autonomy scales, or architectures, and often lacking a clear emphasis on the natural sciences.
+To bridge these gaps, our work integrates and extends these perspectives through **a comprehensive framework**.
+Additionally, we present **the first domain-oriented review** of autonomous scientific discovery, offering a detailed synthesis of research advancements and key discoveries within each discipline.

 ![Main areas](./figures/fig_taxonomy.png)
 *Figure 2: Caption describing the main areas.*